-KLU Women''s Forum Literacy Programme - Empowering illiterate women.
+KL Women''s Forum Literacy Programme - Empowering illiterate women.

 International Literacy day - 8th September 2012

 K L U Women's Forum conducted inaugural function of the literacy programme on the occasion of International Literacy Day ( 8th September 2012).
+Following are the details.

-No. of Participants: Around 100 illiterate women from near by
+No. of Participants: Around 100 illiterate women from near by villages of KL

-Venue: Jasmine Hall, K L University
+Venue: Jasmine Hall, K L Deemed to be University

 Time & Date: 3.30 pm to 5.30 pm on 8th September 10, 2012